Lere, Nigeria: Population

 Lere Local Government Area's population was recorded as 338,740, based on the March 21, 2006 census records.
 Its population was projected by the National Population Commission of Nigeria and National Bureau of Statistics to be 458,600 by March 21, 2016.

+Climate

+Lere has a dry season that is partially cloudy and oppressively overcast, and a hot climate all year round.
+The average annual temperature ranges from 56 to 97 degrees Fahrenheit, rarely falling below 51 or rising over 102.
+Lere's climate is classified as tropical wet and dry, or savanna (Aw).
+The district experiences a yearly temperature of 27.84 °C (82.11 °F), which is -1.62% colder than the average for Nigeria.
+Lere experiences 129.11 wet days (35.37% of the time) and 90.53 millimeters (3.56 inches) of precipitation on average per year.

+Average Temperature

+With an average daily high temperature of 94 °F, the hot season spans 2.3 months, from February 16 to April 27.
+At 96 °F on average for highs and 71 °F on average for lows, April is the hottest month in Lere during the year.
+With an average daily maximum temperature below 84 °F, the cool season spans 2.9 months, from July 5 to October 2.
+With an average low of 57 °F and high of 88 °F, December is the coldest month of the year in Lere.

 People

 Lere Local Government Area consists of a number of ethno-linguistic groups and subgroups largely speaking languages belonging to the East Kainji languages group of the Platoid languages such as: Agbiri, Akurmi, Amala, Amap, Anaseni, Aniragu, Arumaruma, Avono, Avori, Azelle, Dungu, Koonu, Kuzamani (Lere), Tumi.
 Others include: Fulani (in Lere town), Hausa, Igbo, Zaar.